mjkloeckner/wm-scheme-toggle/README.md

 you use a different editor or terminal, etc. In that case, you can modify the scripts in order to fit your system.

+## Quick Start

+If you want to switch the color scheme just run `$ ./sys-toggle-scheme` which is a wrapper around `sys-dark-scheme` and `sys-light-scheme`.

 ## LICENSE

 [MIT](https://opensource.org/licenses/MIT)